WenQingLee/SimpleMLPipeline/README.md

 ## <a name='project-details'>1.
 Project Details</a>

-A simple machine learning pipeline built based on mashable dataset
+A simple machine learning pipeline built based on mashable dataset.
+The objective is to predict the number of s hares (popularity) on social media platforms for the news articles.

 ## <a name='overview'>2.
 Overview of submitted folder and the folder structure</a>